 We teach our children about how to be safe in the community as well as online.

 All of our staff have been trained on dealing with the signs of abuse and they understand the important role they have to play in protecting our pupils from harm.
 This includes training on the government’s Prevent Strategy.
 We follow a clear set of procedures when concerns arise and matters are dealt with sensitively.

 If you have any concerns about the safety of any child in school or in the community, please speak to our Designated Safeguarding Lead, Mrs T Short

 Mrs T Short (Assistant Principal - Safeguarding Lead & SENCO)

 Mrs O’Hara (Cluster Operations Manager)

 Our School Governor with responsibility for Safeguarding is Mr W Clarke. email@example.com

-Please use the images below to download our Safeguarding Policies.
+Please use the link below to download our Safeguarding Policy.
 To request paper copies, please speak to the office.

 All lateness and absences are recorded by the School Administrative Assistant, Mrs Bowcock.
 Reasons will be sought for all absence or lateness.
-Attendance is monitored through these systems and referrals to the Safeguarding Team can be made.
+Attendance is monitored through these systems and referrals to the Safeguarding Team can be made if concerns arise.
 Parents will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continues, the school will refer to the Attendance Officer.

 A child may be at risk of harm if they do not attend school regularly or are consistently late.
 Safeguarding and child protection will be considered in all instances.